Lightning-AI/pytorch-lightning/docs/source-pytorch/data/alternatives.rst

 - In a distributed multi-GPU setting (ddp), Lightning wraps the DataLoader's sampler with a wrapper for distributed support.
 This makes sure that each GPU sees a different part of the dataset.
 As sampling can be implemented in arbitrary ways with custom iterables, Lightning might not be able to do this for you.
-If this is the case, you can use the :paramref:`~lightning.pytorch.trainer.trainer.Trainer.use_distributed_sampler` argument to disable this logic and set the distributed sampler yourself.
+If this is the case, you can use the :paramref:`~lightning_pytorch.trainer.trainer.Trainer.use_distributed_sampler` argument to disable this logic and set the distributed sampler yourself.